ArchipelagoMW/Archipelago/worlds/kh2/docs/setup_en.md

 - Why am I not getting magic?
     - If you obtain magic, you will need to pause your game to have it show up in your inventory, then enter a new room for it to become properly usable.
 - Why did I crash after picking my dream weapon?
-  - This is normally caused by having an outdated GOA mod or having an outdated panacea and or luabackend.
+  - This is normally caused by having an outdated GOA mod or having an outdated panacea and/or luabackend.
 To fix this rerun the setup wizard and reinstall luabackend and panacea.
 Also make sure all your mods are up-to-date.
 - Why did I crash?
     - The port of Kingdom Hearts 2 can and will randomly crash, this is the fault of the game not the randomizer or the archipelago client.
       - If you have a continuous/constant crash (in the same area/event every time) you will want to reverify your installed files.
 This can be done by doing the following: Open Epic Game Store --> Library --> Click Triple Dots --> Manage --> Verify